learn-co-curriculum/phase-0-hosting-on-github-pages/README.md

 ## Introduction

-In the earlier days of the internet, if you wanted to publish a custom website, your optons were limited, and the process was often complicated.
+In the earlier days of the internet, if you wanted to publish a custom website, your options were limited, and the process was often complicated.
 Hosting a site required registering a domain, paying a hosting service, then going through a trial and erorr process of uploading your website's files to that service.